 Properly citing the works of others is important because:

 NOTE: In any academic writing, you are required to identify for your reader which ideas, facts, theories, concepts, etc., are yours and which are derived from the research and thoughts of others.
 Whether you summarize, paraphrase, or use direct quotes, if it's not your original idea, the source must be acknowledged.
-The only exception to this rule is information that is considered to be commonly known facts [e.g., George Washington was the first president of the United States].
-Note, however, that any "commonly known fact" is culturally constructed and shaped by social and aesthetical biases.
-If you are in doubt about whether a fact is common knowledge or not, protect yourself from any allegations of plagiarism and cite it, or ask your professor for clarification.
+The only possible exception to this rule is information that is considered to be a commonly known fact [e.g., George Washington was the first president of the United States].
+Appreciate, however, that any "commonly known fact" is culturally constructed and shaped by social and aesthetical biases.
+If you are in doubt about whether a fact is common knowledge or not, protect yourself from an allegation of plagiarism and provide a supporting citation, or ask your professor for clarification.

 Ballenger, Bruce P. The Curious Researcher: A Guide to Writing Research Papers.
 7th edition.
 Boston, MA: Pearson, 2012; Citing Information.
 The Writing Center.
 University of North Carolina; Harvard Guide to Using Sources.
 Harvard College Writing Program.
 Harvard University; Newton, Philip.
 "Academic Integrity: A Quantitative Study of Confidence and Understanding in Students at the Start of Their Higher Education."
 Assessment and Evaluation in Higher Education 41 (2016): 482-497; Referencing More Effectively.
 Academic Skills Centre.
 University of Canberra; Using Sources.
 Yale College Writing Center.
 Yale University.

 Referencing your sources means systematically showing what information or ideas you are quoting or paraphrasing from another author’s work, and identifying where that information come from.
 You must cite research in order to do research, but at the same time, you must delineate what are your original thoughts and ideas and what are the thoughts and ideas of others.